 Think about all of these things very well, and if your answer remains to be…

 “Yes, I don’t want to work a 9-to-5 job anymore because I want to have the freedom to work in my own hours and in a setting that’s beyond the confines of an office cubicle.
-Travel is also my passion, so if I could combine these two, the happier I will become and the closer I can be to my dreams.
+To travel the world is also my passion, so if I could combine these two, the happier I will become and the closer I can be to my dreams.
 I want to make this happen.”

 …then that’s great!
 Next up: